viky-ai/website/doc/topics/agent/index.md

 Another very interesting part that will help you document your agent but also check if your agent is always doing what you have designed it to do is the tests suite.
 Please refer to [Make non regression tests](/doc/how-to/make-non-regression-tests/), for detailed information on this feature.

-We recommand you do not give too many examples in your Readme, but use the tests suite instead.
+We recommend you do not give too many examples in your Readme, but use the tests suite instead.

 Describing your agent and documenting it is a good way to start if your want other people to use it.
 However you agent must have some good properties, just like when you express your ideas, this expression must have some good properties.